greglank/greglank.github.io/ai.md

 All of the models discussed below will use the same example game state and player action, "raise first in from the cutoff."
 This means:

--Preflop (only private hole cards have been dealt; no community cards yet) -Everyone has folded to the player in the cutoff (one to the right of the dealer button) -The cutoff raises
+- Preflop (only private hole cards have been dealt; no community cards yet)
+- Everyone has folded to the player in the cutoff (one to the right of the dealer button)
+- The cutoff raises

 The question is, what range of hole cards does the cutoff have when raising first in?